AxTulti/JWT-Auth-API/README.md

 Res.body:

-&quot;You have been logged out, that refresh token will no longer be valid&quot;
+";You have been logged out, that refresh token will no longer be valid";

 And that refresh token will no longer work.